Film grammar

 The term film grammar is best understood as a creative metaphor, since the elements of film grammar described above do not stand in any strict relation of analogy to the components of grammar as understood by philology or modern linguistics.

 D. W. Griffith has been called the father of film grammar.
 Griffith was a key figure in establishing the set of codes that have become the universal backbone of film language.
-He was particularly influential in popularizing "cross-cutting"—using film editing to alternate between different events occurring at the same time—in order to build suspense.
+He was particularly influential in popularizing "cross-cutting"—using film editing to alternate between different events occurring at the same time & between different time periods within the timeline of the given film —in order to build suspense or for any other relevant purpose(s).
 He still used many elements from the "primitive" style of movie-making that predated classical Hollywood's continuity system, such as frontal staging, exaggerated gestures, minimal camera movement, and an absence of point of view shots.
 Some claim, too, that he "invented" the close-up shot for filming.

 Credit for Griffith's cinematic innovations must be shared with his cameraman of many years, Billy Bitzer.
 In addition, he himself credited the legendary silent star Lillian Gish, who appeared in several of his films, with creating a new style of acting for the cinema.